taosourcerer/source/README.md

 ## Vision

+### First Principles Thinking

 Our view of the world used to be different.
 Zeus caused thunder.
 The Earth was flat, and it was the center of the universe.
 Fire was caused by a substance called [phlogiston](https://en.wikipedia.org/wiki/Phlogiston_theory).
 Light travelled through a substance called [aether](https://en.wikipedia.org/wiki/Luminiferous_aether).
-Everything we think we know, could turn out to be false.
+Everything we think we know could turn out to be false.
-Our brains are built from unreliable hardware and our intuition is producing unreliable beliefs and predictions.
+Our brains are built from unreliable hardware and they produce unreliable beliefs and predictions.
 Could have we avoided the mistakes of the past?
 What is the optimal algorithm for generating knowledge?
-Start with the most basic and sound of assumptions, and build from that.
+Start with the most basic assumptions, and build from that.
 It turns out, a lot can be done that way.
 Thinking from first principles leads to a change of perspective in which previously unreachable ideas become thinkable.
 What seemed like a paradox suddenly becomes dissolved.